uptonking/note4yaoo/lib-db-tinybase-community.md

 - Web apps are so over-complicated because of piecemeal client side data stores and the need to sync with the latest fashion in api protocol.
   - Imagine how simple apps would be if your data model and query interface was exactly the same on the server and client.
 With automatic caching and fetching logic.
+  - What we lack is a good client-side relational+graph database that has an identical server-side implementation.
 - The requirements on clients are fundamentally different than on the server.
+  1. Batching, to avoid network waterfalls (a consequence of network use being more expensive on clients than on the server).
+  2. Data dependencies, so the framework knows how to stitch queries together when batching them.
+  3. Consistency, so all UIs update when an update comes in (a consequence of SPAs being long-lived, as opposed to the typical stateless server request).
+  - These all take some code/framework overhead.
+It’s valuable to pay that cost on clients, but is unnecessarily verbose for the server.
+  - People have been trying to unify local and remote function calls for years, and it’s a similar problem: the two are fundamentally different.
+- "code/framework overhead" is fine as long as its hidden in a library.
+Too many people re-implement a data layer client-side that is always a poor mapping to the server data model.
+My frontend should act as if its running off a local database and sync with the server.
+It could batch together all requests made to this database that it cannot fulfil or that are stale.

-- SQLite on WASM[0] is absolutely what you are looking for.
-There is also “Absurd SQL”[1] which extends it to use indexedDB as a VFS for storage allowing proper atomic transactions and not loading the whole thing into memory.
+- SQLite on WASM is absolutely what you are looking for.
+There is also “Absurd SQL” which extends it to use indexedDB as a VFS for storage allowing proper atomic transactions and not loading the whole thing into memory.
 - Absurd is really cool.
 I've always thought it would be great to have an SQL db implemented in native JS though.
   - With the database running in the same process as your app, you could store native JS Objects of your table rows in the cache, which you could bind events to.
 So if you modify a row in a table in the db, events could be instantly propagated to the UI.
 Haven't thought it through fully yet.
   - SQL is also a bit cumbersome for things like deeply nested data, hierarchies, trees, graphs which a lot of client-side application state ends up being.